ClassShield/ClassShield-School-Content-Safety-System-NSFW-Detector/README.md

 <img src="images/unnamed.jpg">

-ClassShield (Powered By AnveshAI) is a demonstration prototype that showcases responsible AI implementation for content moderation in schools.
+ClassShield is a demonstration prototype that showcases responsible AI implementation for content moderation in schools.
 The system uses a three-tier detection approach (local ML model, cloud API fallback, and heuristic) to identify potentially inappropriate images while prioritizing student privacy, human oversight, and transparency.

 **Key Principle:** No automatic deletions - all flagged content requires human review.